 Neither of us can think of anyone we would swap with, what works is that we share our passion for our business and our work and life are intertwined.

 What’s been your biggest business achievement to date

 Recruiting an excellent network of franchisees who have helped us to become the leading Baby Development business in the UK with one in 20 babies born in the UK attending our classes each week and more than 360 franchisees across the country.

 What are the perks of running a business together?

-Being able to take time off when we need to, which has meant we have not had to miss school sports days, school plays and other family events.We know the work has to be done but we have some choice over when we do it.
+Being able to take time off when we need to, which has meant we have not had to miss school sports days, school plays and other family events.

-What are the downsides of running a business together?We do end up talking about our business during our leisure time and there is of course a greater risk through not having one person in the relationship who earns a “safe wage”.
+We do end up talking about our business during our leisure time and there is of course a greater risk through not having one person in the relationship who earns a ‘safe wage .

-What celebrity couple are you most like?Belle and the Beast Keeley likes reading books and would never have her head turned by someone like Gaston, whereas I am… kind hearted.
+Belle and the Beast Keeley likes reading books and would never have her head turned by someone like Gaston, whereas I am… kind hearted.